krishbinpaudel/xv6-public/Project1-README.md

     - Prompts:
         - How to add elements in a doubly linked list
         - how does pointer behaviour change when pointer is passed to a function (passing a reference vs passing a reference to a reference)
+        - generate code for last section of the program cprintf("Hello Xv6")
+            - location to implement the sys_hello function call
+            - i was following user programs and how they are connected to the kernel space, i initially searched for sys_fork and fork connections, later i realized they were done through the lookup table and mapping that we implemented for syscalls with usys.S file
+            - i did not know that there were two different print functions in kernel and user mode
+            - initially i used printf() from the userspace to print the message but due to errors I used github agent mode to fix my program

+    - All the other code than above are my own implementation.

 ## Implementation Details